qrvey/partner-portal/docs/admin/customizing-qrvey-composer.md

 3. Under Company Info, provide the following information:
     - Company name
     - Address
-    - Email (used in email signature, not the actual email’s "From" field)
+    - Email (Used in email signature, not the actual email "From" field.)
     - Phone number

 ### Customize the Look and Feel of Qrvey Composer